 Take a bundle of parsley leaves and mash them using a fork to extract the juice.
 Add distilled boiling water to it and leave it aside to let it cool.
 Now, add one tablespoon of lemon juice, three drops of tea tree oil, and three drops of rosemary essential oil to it.
 You can even store it in the refrigerator.
 When required, dip a cotton ball in the toner and apply it to the face in circular motion.

 This toner is highly clarifying.
 It helps to balance the pH levels of the skin and kill acne-causing bacteria.
 It will also treat oily skin and skin inflammation.
+Do check with your dermatologist before using parsley for this purpose.

 26. Improves Overall Skin Health